NUXMVP/LOVE/README.md

 - Launch on Base with tithing as the flagship use case.
 - Build liquidity and establish tools for monitoring and engagement.

 2. Build on $TRUTH:
 - Empower efforts to uncover and share the truth about the state of systems, fostering transparency and accountability.
-Types of systems include product, service, financial, political, natural, family, spiritual, health, educational, community, technological, cultural, legal, and inner truth systems.
+- Types of systems include product, service, financial, political, natural, family, spiritual, health, educational, community, technological, cultural, legal, and inner truth systems.

 3. Expand to $JUSTICE:
 - Fund initiatives that address gaps or unintended consequences in existing systems, working to restore fairness and justice.

-3. Build on $TRUTH:
-- Empower efforts to uncover and share the truth about the state of our systems, fostering transparency and accountability.

 ## Community and Participation
 The faith community holds a unique voice in the crypto world. $LOVE provides a platform to amplify that voice, bringing principles of faith, generosity, and stewardship into blockchain technology.